|

 few pieces to a small handful (a tablespoon or two) is

-usually adequate.
+Feel fine?
+Don't chew on a bit more.
 If you’re lucky enough to have access

 to whole roots, dry them that way and just nibble or gnaw